-In this world of shifting ages and aging sages, dramatic doctrines and hallowed pages…the one truth that emerges is that no man is righteous, not one!
-There is no one who understands!
-No one who seeks God!
-All have turned away and have, together, become worthless!
+In this world of shifting ages, aging sages, dramatic doctrines, and hallowed pages…the one truth we find is that no man knows the truth.
+No one is righteous.
+There is no one who understands.
+No one who seeks God.
+All have turned away and become worthless.

-Well, I don’t wish to downplay the importance of hermenutics or the philosophy of perception.
-I am equally opposed to addressing the various theories of knowledge posited in the past to surmount such problems (at least, in this blog).
-What I would like to do instead is point out how appalled I was that the Apostle would so ill-charge me!
+Well, I don’t want to downplay hermeneutics or the philosophy of perception.
+I am equally opposed to addressing the various theories of knowledge proposed to surmount such problems.
+Instead, I’ll note out how appalled I was the Apostle would so ill-charge me!

-Despite all my miserable attempts at seeking the truth and despite all the error I’ve stumbled into concerning doctrinal minutiae, God did, at one point in history, become a Man and it is my faith in that man that alleviates all dissatisfaction in face of error.
-He’s my Father, my merciful King.
-And on that basis alone, I am comforted.
-No father would leave his child lost for long, at least no real European father would.
+Despite my miserable attempts at seeking truth, and despite the errors I’ve stumbled into over doctrinal minutiae, God did, at one point in history, become a Man.
+It is my faith in that man that covers my errors.
+He’s my father.
+My merciful king.
+On that basis alone, I am comforted.
+No father leaves his child lost.

-It is this fierce loyalty to a real being that comprises my Christianity…not all the abstract ideals about the preconditions of human intelligibility.
-This is what causes the true Christian to act.
-This is the fuel that stokes the flame of a true antique-European!
+It is this fierce loyalty to a real being that comprises my Christianity, not all the abstract ideals about the preconditions of human intelligibility.
+This is what causes the real Christian to act.
+This is the fuel that stokes the flame of an antique-European.
 This is the Flame of Anor!
-We are the true guardians of the Sacred Fire of Udul!
-And Satania SHALL NOT PASS!
+We are the guardians of the Sacred Fire of Udul!
+And Satan SHALL NOT PASS!

-But that’s all a bit lofty for me.
-I grew up working around the county on various farms, picking watermelons, gathering up chickens and chucking tomatoes at school-fellows.
+But that’s a bit lofty.
+I grew up working on various farms, picking watermelons, gathering chickens and chucking tomatoes at school-fellows.
 I don’t have anything more than a vague notion of the good and right.
-I’ve only just now begun to grasp what Tolkien and Lewis meant by “Myth” and only now am I wandering the edges of Faerie-Land.
+I’ve only just now begun to grasp what Tolkien and Lewis meant by “myth” and only now am I wandering the edges of Faerie-Land.

 The term “sam-wise” supposedly means “half-wit.
 Tolkien could not have chosen a more suitable description for the true hero of the Lord of the Rings saga.
-The half-wit, bumbling farm-boy who nevertheless loved the Good in the world!
-Samwise was a real antique-European:
+The half-wit, bumbling farm-boy, who nevertheless loved the Good in the world.
+Samwise was an antique-European: